 These will also likely become my weekend errand running shoes.
 They are so much cuter than sneakers and way more comfortable! #WinningAllAround

 Buy Your Own Rothy’s

 Curious?
 Want to try a pair for yourself?
-They are currently only sold online or in their store in San Francisco and if you use this link you could save $20 off your first purchase. #winning
+They are currently only sold online or in a few stores.
+Discount codes are available to save $20 of your first purchase.

 Want to be the first to know about new reviews or to get more work wear inspiration subscribe to the Newsletter for insider style tips and more.